edX: Innovative Online Learning

 Certifications

-Some courses offer you different types of certifications when you have completed them.
-This is something you can be proud of and potentially add to your CV, add it to your LinkedIn profile or hand it to the HR department of your employer.
-Until today edX has provided more than 100,000 certificates to proud edX students.
+Some courses offer different types of certifications when you have completed them.
+You can be proud of this and potentially add it to your CV or LinkedIn profile or hand it to your employer’s HR department.
+Until today, edX has provided more than 100,000 certificates to proud edX students.

 edx-example-certificate-verified-online-learning-education-elearning-free-university-courses